How to Prepare for Chemo Sessions

 Go grocery shopping

 For most patients, the first two days after chemo are most critical.
-During this time, many people experience severe symptoms, including nausea, vomiting, sleeplessness, fatigue, and body aches.
+Many people experience severe symptoms during this time, including nausea, vomiting, sleeplessness, fatigue, and body aches.

 When you go in for chemo, prepare things in a way that you have minimal work to do after chemo.
 Shopping for groceries a few days before and stocking up on necessities can help reduce last minute meal planning related stress.